Advanced Bible Quiz about Bible Characters.

 Who was the Bible person who traveled far, bringing many spices, gems, and gold to King Solomon because of his fame?

 a.
-The King of Saudi Arabia.
+King of Saudi Arabia.

 b.
-The Prince of Ethiopia.
+Prince of Ethiopia.

 c.
 The Queen of Sheba.